oliverJeong0925/AngularJS-with-RequireJS/README.md

 Usually, I prefer to use jQuery(and jQuery-UI) with AngularJS, but it was not included in this project.

-If you want to jQuery, define in main.js file and set shim config.
+If you want to use jQuery with, define it's path in main.js file and set shim config.
 (refer to : http://requirejs.org/docs/jquery.html)